heddle317/song-parodies/part_of_your_world.md

 Down where they code, portscanning nodes,
 Down where they're adding new dtrace probes,
-Copywrite free - wish I could be
+Copyright free - wish I could be
 Part of that world